Pet Travel Essentials

 There are approximately 85 million families who own a pet in the United States.
-67% of US households own a pet and the majority of them own dogs and cats.
+67% of US households own a pet and the majority of their own dogs and cats.
 People consider pets as family.
 They are usually included in family events and activities.
 Consider pets as your regular passengers as they are often included in day-to-day activities.

 Safe Driving with your Pets

 Ensuring the safety of your pets when traveling is a bit tricky.
 Most vehicles are not tailor-made for pets.
 It takes lots of travel precautions and safety measures to make sure traveling with your pets will be safe, secure, and comfortable.
 Pet owners need to develop pet safety travel habits to ensure car safety while traveling.
 Pet parents usually bring pets for vet appointments, doing errands, or park visits.
 Whether short or long drives, pet safety should always be a priority.